woodssss/Solve-Fokker-Planck-equation-by-Gradient-flow-in-Wasserstein-metric/README.md

 JKO scheme for Fokker-Planck equation is actually a optimization problem with linear constraints.
 In this project I use Douglas-Rachford algorithm.

 # Result and simulation
+Given a two bumps initial condition, one can see it eventually converges to global equilibrium.